-My practice is heavily research led; my approach is that of a conceptual archaeologist, trying to uncover and take control of the past and present, by resurrecting, enacting or undoing.
-In so doing, I explore the relationships we each have within the world, with each other and with the objects that surround us, looking at our histories and narratives.I am currently interested in constructing new stories by transforming the ordinary into the extraordinary, often using a contextual or physical change to achieve new perspectives or with flawed recollection at their heart.
+My approach is that of a conceptual archaeologist, trying to uncover and take control of the past and present, by resurrecting, transforming, enacting or undoing.
+In so doing, I explore the relationships we each have within the world, with each other and with the objects that surround us .I am currently absorbed in constructing new stories by transforming the ordinary into the extraordinary, often using a contextual or physical change to achieve new perspectives or with flawed recollection at their heart.
 Working with breath as a subject, I have been developing immersive performances and a research archive within the multi faceted project Breath Control, produced by Artsadmin with whom I have a longstanding relationship since being awarded an Artsadmin bursary after graduating from my MA Fine Art.